pachyderm/docs/content/2.2.x/deploy-manage/manage/backup-restore.md

 ---
 # metadata #
-title: Backup & Restore Your Cluster
+title: Backup & Restore Clusters
-description:
+description: Learn how to back-up and restore the state of a production Pachyderm cluster.
 date:
 # taxonomy #
 tags: